Arunpannala2/Salary-Pipeline/README.md

 3. Trigger a Lambda function to merge all files together
 4. Merged file is loaded to the second S3 bucket, the Silver Zone
 5. Perform transformations within AWS Glue using PySpark, to transform data into a structured format
-6. Data is crawled from AWS Glue to Athena where SQL queries can be performed for insights
+6. Data is crawled with AWS Glue to Athena where SQL queries can be performed for insights
 7. Load data into AWS RDS to store data for future use
 8. Generate a Tableau dashboard for insights based on Athena queries, and use machine learning techniques to create a Streamlit app